 AADAAR | 3rd January | Inside attack

 On the 3rd January 2018, Aadhaar, India's giant one billion people public database experienced a breach by past employees.
-Reports indicate that former staff members provided access to names and their contact information.
+Reports indicate that former staff members provided access to names and contact information.
 (Business Standard)

 MYFITNESSPAL | February | Data Breach